Author: Dr Delwyn Dyall-Smith FACD, Dermatologist, 2010.

 Lupus-specific skin changes are rare in drug-induced SLE, but the following may infrequently occur in mild forms:

 Common features of idiopathic SLE that are rare or absent from drug-induced SLE include:

 Drug-induced SCLE cannot be distinguished from the idiopathic form as there are no significant differences in clinical, histological, immunological or laboratory features.
-However it should be suspected in an older person developing this for the first time.
-The incubation period has been reported to range from 2 weeks to over 3 years.
+However, it should be suspected in an older person developing this for the first time.
+The incubation period has been reported to range from 2 weeks to over three years.

 Drug-induced chronic cutaneous LE is the rarest of the three forms.
-It appears on average 8 months after starting the trigger medication.
-Males and females have been equally affected and the mean age of onset has been 59 years.
+It appears on average eight months after starting the trigger medication.
+Males and females have been equally affected, and the mean age of onset has been 59 years.